Aloshi/EmulationStation/THEMES.md

 		* All values will follow to the right of their labels if a position isn't specified.

 		* `image name="md_image"` - POSITION | SIZE
-			- Path is the `image` metadata for the currently selected game.
+			- Path is the "image" metadata for the currently selected game.
 		* `rating name="md_rating"` - ALL
-			- The `rating` metadata.
+			- The "rating" metadata.
 		* `datetime name="md_releasedate"` - ALL
-			- The `releasedate` metadata.
+			- The "releasedate" metadata.
 		* `text name="md_developer"` - ALL
-			- The `developer` metadata.
+			- The "developer" metadata.
 		* `text name="md_publisher"` - ALL
-			- The `publisher` metadata.
+			- The "publisher" metadata.
 		* `text name="md_genre"` - ALL
-			- The `genre` metadata.
+			- The "genre" metadata.
 		* `text name="md_players"` - ALL
-			- The `players` metadata (number of players the game supports).
+			- The "players" metadata (number of players the game supports).
 		* `datetime name="md_lastplayed"` - ALL
-			- The `lastplayed` metadata.
+			- The "lastplayed" metadata.
 Displayed as a string representing the time relative to "now" (e.g. "3 hours ago").
 		* `text name="md_playcount"` - ALL
-			- The `playcount` metadata (number of times the game has been played).
+			- The "playcount" metadata (number of times the game has been played).
 		* `text name="md_description"` - POSITION | SIZE | FONT_PATH | FONT_SIZE | COLOR
-			- Text is the `desc` metadata.
+			- Text is the "desc" metadata.
 If no `pos`/`size` is specified, will move and resize to fit under the lowest label and reach to the bottom of the screen.

 ---